rat-pac/ratpac-two/doc/users_guide/command_interface.md

 Such organization makes the command space more predictable and manageable for users and developers alike.

 Commands within the `/rat/` directory provide fine-grained control over various components of the ratpac-two framework, including its parameter database (RATDB), the sequence of data processing modules (processors), specialized event generators, custom physics configurations, and I/O settings.
-The internal structure of subdirectories within `/rat/` (e.g., db, proc) often mirrors the modular C++ class structure within the ratpac-two source code.
+The internal structure of subdirectories within `/rat/` (e.g., `/rat/db`, `/rat/proc`) often mirrors the modular C++ class structure within the ratpac-two source code.

 For example, commands found in `/rat/db/` are typically implemented by messenger classes associated with RAT::DB or similar database management classes in the C++ backend.
 An awareness of this correlation can be beneficial for advanced users or those delving into the source code to understand command implementations.
 Developers extending the command interface typically create a messenger class whose name mirrors the subdirectory.

-Most messengers live in `src/cmd/src` with headers in `src/cmd/include`.
-For example the `/rat/db/` directory is implemented by `DBMessenger` in `src/cmd/src/DBMessenger.cc`.
-Following this pattern, a new `/rat/foo/` directory would pair with `FooMessenger` in `src/cmd/src/FooMessenger.cc`, keeping the command layout synchronized with the source treeree.
+Following this pattern, a new `/rat/foo/` directory would pair with `FooMessenger` in `src/cmd/src/FooMessenger.cc`, keeping the command layout synchronized with the source tree.
 The following table gives a high-level overview of the common subdirectories expected within `/rat/` and their primary functions.
 The exact commands and their detailed functionalities are determined by analyzing the ratpac-two source code.
 Subsequent sections of this guide will elaborate on commands within these key areas.